- Home

 A formal event is a subset of the sample space — a collection of outcomes to which a probability is assigned; events can be simple (one outcome) or compound (many outcomes).

-Why is Events (Formal) important?
+What is the Events (Formal) formula?

 Prerequisites